-- \ Tzitzis and kippah should be worn at all times, except for physical education. - \ Button-down shirts without pictures or logos.
+- \ Tzitzis and kippah should be worn at all times, except for physical education. - \ Collared, buttoned shirts without pictures or logos ("Golf shirts" are acceptable).
 Navy sweaters or sweatshirts will also be permitted without graphics or words. - \ Navy blue Chino style pants (no cargo pockets) - \ Headgear and caps may not be worn in the building but will be permitted outside at recess